 - Bake until light golden brown on top and set in the center, about 40-45 minutes.
 Remove cake from oven and let cool in pan 10 minutes.

-- Remove from pan, and serve warm or let cool on a wire rack and serve at room temperature.
+- Remove from pan, let cool fully and serve warm or serve at room temperature.
 Store leftovers in an airtight container in the fridge for up to 3 days.

 Notes